nh-server/switch-guide/docs/extras/transfer_sd.md

 # Changing SD cards

 The goal of this page is to transfer the contents from one SD card to another one.
-The method to do this differs in whether you have set up a partition based emuMMC on your SD card before or not.
+The method to do this will differ, depending on whether you're using a partition based emuMMC on your SD card or not.

 We will be using [hekate](https://github.com/CTCaer/hekate/releases/) to both backup and restore the emuMMC, so make sure that you have its latest files on your SD card already.